sserdardundar/Git-Downer/README.md

 ## How It Works

+- **Repository Root Downloads**:
+  - Uses GitHub's native download functionality when available
-- For full repositories: Uses GitHub's API and raw content URLs to gather files
+  - Falls back to API and raw content URLs when needed

-- For subdirectories:
+- **Subdirectory Downloads**:
-  - Analyzes the page to find all files and subdirectories
+  - Analyzes the directory structure using GitHub's API
   - Recursively traverses all subdirectories
   - Downloads each file individually
+  - Preserves the correct directory structure
-  - Packages everything into a ZIP file with the correct directory structure
+  - Packages everything into a ZIP file with the subdirectory as the root

-- The extension intelligently handles different GitHub UI versions and adapts its file detection methods accordingly
+- **Multiple Download Methods**:
+  - Direct download via createObjectURL and download attribute
+  - Chrome Download API for reliable downloading
+  - Dedicated download page for handling larger files
+  - Individual file downloading as a last resort

+- **CSP-Compliant Architecture**:
+  - Uses Chrome's scripting API to properly inject the JSZip library
+  - Multiple fallback mechanisms for script loading
+  - Background service worker handles secure script injection

 ## Technical Details

 - Built with vanilla JavaScript
 - Uses the JSZip library for ZIP file creation
 - Implements multiple fallback strategies for reliable downloads
+- Chrome's Scripting API for CSP-compliant code execution
 - Uses GitHub's API when possible for better performance
 - Falls back to HTML parsing when the API is unavailable
 - Supports modern and legacy GitHub interfaces